 SMB dialects checks (SMBv1 only or SMBv1 and higher)

-RPC sessions checks (checks if user creds supplied are valid or if null session works)
+RPC sessions checks (checks if the user creds supplied are valid or if null session works)

 Domain information via LDAP (find out whether host is a parent or child DC)